 Allow the plant material to dry out, and burn the waste.

-Make sure the wastage (all remains of bulbs and runners) is fully burnt before adding the waste to a compost heap.
+Make sure the wastage (all remains of bulbs and runners) is fully burnt before adding the waste to a compost heap. do not allow any green matter to be added to the compost heap.

 Do NOT simply remove them and put them in the compost heap - they are likely to survive.
 Do not allow plant waste to get into the wild.